Stealing and Evading Malware Classifiers and Antivirus at Low False Positive Conditions: Conclusion

 \section{Conclusion}

-This research explored the training of multiple surrogate model types and sampling strategies to steal stand-alone machine learning models and four antivirus systems.
-The surrogates achieved up to 99\% agreement using less than 25,000 training samples against stand-alone models trained with millions of data points.
-They also achieved 90\%-98\% agreement only using 4,000 samples against antivirus products.
-Our proposed dualFCNN architecture had not only top agreement scores, but it also performed well under very low FPR settings, closely followed by the LGB surrogates.
+This research explored training multiple types of surrogate models and sampling strategies to steal stand-alone machine learning models and four antivirus systems.
+The best surrogates achieved up to 99\% agreement using less than 25,000 training samples against stand-alone models trained with millions of data points.
+Our proposed dualFFNN architecture had not only top agreement scores, but it also performed well under very low FPR settings, closely followed by the LGB surrogates.
+Our FFNN-TL architecture achieved 96\%-99\% agreement only using 4,000 samples against antivirus products.

-The surrogates were used to create adversarial malware to evade detection using the MAB reinforcement learning framework.
-In terms of agreement, better surrogates generated lower detection rates.
-In general, evasion was easier to perform against stand-alone LGB models (Ember and Sorel) than against Sorel-FCNN and the antivirus.
-While the attack was more successful against each respective target, it was not time efficient enough to be practical without a surrogate model.
-Most AVs got better detection rates of adversarial malware after connecting to the internet, showing the need for better adversarial techniques.
+The surrogates were used to create adversarial malware using the MAB and GAMMA attack frameworks.
+Regarding agreement scores, better surrogates generated lower detection rates in general.
+However, some targets were hard to evade, and all surrogates had similar performances.
+Evasion was easier against stand-alone LGB models (Ember and Sorel) than against Sorel-FFNN and the AVs for the MAB attack.
+The GAMMA attack was also quite successful against two of the AVs.
+Both attacks were most successful when the targets were used to generate adversarial malware directly.
+However, in the case of AVs, they were not time efficient enough to be practical, which is an advantage of surrogate models.
+Furthermore, neither of the two attacks (MAB and GAMMA) is white-box, and they cannot take advantage of the fact that we can obtain high-performing neural network surrogates.
+Creating better white-box attacks in the malware detection domain is an interesting future line of work.

+The discrepancy between offline and online detection of the AVs was quite significant, with some AVs reporting less than 50\% detection rate, especially for the GAMMA attack.
+Three out of four AVs got better detection rates of adversarial malware after connecting to the internet, showing that cloud-based detection is an essential aspect of today's AVs.
+This further strengthens the need for surrogate creation if the attackers are interested in being more stealthy in their operations.